zarifi/spring-helloworld-cf/README.md

 # spring-helloworld-cf
-Spring Boot application and PCF
+Spring Boot application which is deployed to PCF